Welcome to Bethesda Medical Centre

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.

-Any prescriptions requested after 11am on Tuesday 18th June will not be ready for collection until Thursday 20th June
+Any prescriptions requested after 11am on Wednesday 25th September will not be ready for collection until after 11am on Friday 27th September

 In the UK, More than 15 million general practice appointments are being wasted each year because patients do not turn up and fail to warn surgeries that they will not be attending.
 Each appointment costs an average of £30, putting the total cost to the NHS at more than £216 million pounds, on top of the disruption for staff and fellow patients.